numba/numba/docs/source/user/installing.rst

 .. envvar:: NUMBA_DISABLE_OPENMP (default: not set)

-  To disable compilation of the OpenMP threading backend set this environment variable to a Truthy value when building.
+  To disable compilation of the OpenMP threading backend set this environment variable to a non-empty string when building.
 If not set (default):

   * For Linux and Windows it is necessary to provide OpenMP C headers and runtime  libraries compatible with the compiler tool chain mentioned above,